Ruins of Adventure

 - Because of their non-conventional training, witches do not receive bonus experience points for having high Intuition scores.

 - A witch gains no weapon proficiency slots, either at 1st level, nor as she advances in levels.
 She is always considered non-proficient when fighting with a weapon.

 - Like the Warlock, a witch must sacrifice the equivalent of one large domestic animal per level to her extraplanar patrons each time she advances a level.

 - Generally, outsiders are terrified of Witches.
-Unless an NPC is exceptionally open-minded or has extremely high Intelligence or Wisdom (13 or more in either ability), the Witch receives a -3 reaction roll.
-If the NPC is uneducated, comes from an extremely superstitious or unsophisticated culture, or has low Intelligence and Wisdom (under 10 for both), the Witch receives a -5 reaction roll.
+Unless an NPC is exceptionally open-minded or has extremely high Knowledge or Willpower (13 or more in either ability), the Witch receives a -3 reaction roll.
+If the NPC is uneducated, comes from an extremely superstitious or unsophisticated culture, or has low Knowledge or Willpower (under 10 for both), the Witch receives a -5 reaction roll.
 Additionally, if a Witch lingers in a superstitious or culturally unsophisticated community for more than a day, she runs the risk of facing a mob of hostile citizens bent on running her out of town, imprisoning her, torturing her, or executing her.
 As a rule of thumb, assume a 20% chance of a 4d6-member mob forming in a hostile community if the Witch stays for a day.
 This chance increases by 20% for every additional day the Witch remains; the size of the mob increases by 2d6 members.

 - The Witch must periodically struggle with the extraplanar forces striving to direct her.
 The forces are so powerful that they cannot be dispelled; all the Witch can do is endure them.
 When undergoing these internal struggles, the Witch suffers penalties to her combat abilities and saving throws.
 If the witch has a bound companion (see above), he suffers the same penalties as he is aware of the struggle through their empathic bond.